Columbines School

 2nd Year Lecture-Only Program

-Topics may include local materia medica, handling and using drop dosage herbs safely, clinical intake, case history review, and clinical assessment techniques.
+Topics may include local medicinal plants, handling and using drop dosage herbs safely, clinical intake, case history review, and clinical assessment techniques.
 This class teaches the student of herbalism to understand chronic illness in a clinical setting.

 2nd Year Lectures (April-November)